khoncharov/rsschool-cv/cv.md

 ## About myself

 For 14 years I worked as a commercial vehicle design engeneer at JSC MAZ.
 My domain was active safety systems, electronic air suspension system and objective control systems.
-During my career I participated in application of ABS ESP EBS systems, developed requirements for objective control systems (like dashboard), developed software for collecting and analyzing data from vehicle on-board systems, used software for prototyping future functionality.
+During my career I participated in application of ABS ESP EBS systems, developed requirements for objective control systems (like dashboard), developed software for collecting and analyzing data from vehicle on-board systems, developed software for prototyping future functionality.
 I gained experience in the development of complex products from technical specifications to production, testing and support.

 Currently I'm studying on Front-end courses.
 For me frontend is an opportunity to change my profession and expand my capabilities as an engineer.

 ## Skills

 - CAD, CAE software
-- HTML, CSS, JS (Basic)
-- React, Redux, Webpack (Basic)
+- Delphi (Basic)
 - C (Basic)
-- Delphi (Basic)
 - Python (Basic)
 - SQL (Basic)
+- HTML, CSS, JS (Basic)
+- React, Redux, Webpack (Basic)

 ## Code Example

 Count characters in your string. \
-If you have a string like **aba**, then the result should be **{'a': 2, 'b': 1}**.
+If you have a string like _aba_, then the result should be _{'a': 2, 'b': 1}_.

 ```
 function count(string) {